the-gsk/task-management-application/README.md

     - Authorization: Token <>your-auth-token<>
   - Description: Use this endpoint to delete a task by specifying its ID.

-## Usage
-- Register a new user account and log in account you created during Registration.

-- Create, view, update, and delete tasks as a logged-in user.

 ## Testing
 - Unit tests have been included for key components, such as user registration, task creation, and task editing.
 - Use Django's testing framework to run the tests.